Drexciya: Career

 The majority of Drexciya's releases were dancefloor-oriented electro, punctuated with elements of retro and 1980s Detroit techno, with occasional excursions into the ambient and industrial genres.
 They had 3 releases on the highly influential Underground Resistance Detroit record label.
-Tracks were mostly centered around the Roland TR-808 drum machine, Roland D20 synthesizer, Casio CZ 5000, Kawai K1 synthesizer, Korg Monopoly synthesizer, and Roland TR-909 drum machine.
+Tracks were mostly centered around the Roland TR-808 drum machine, Roland D-20 synthesizer, Casio CZ-5000, Kawai K1 synthesizer, Korg Mono/Poly synthesizer, and Roland TR-909 drum machine.

+Drexciya's music was mechanical and fluid, filled with underwater and aquatic noises.
+In an interview highlighting Drexciya's music and history, according to Mike Rubin, “To the standard electro palette of analog synths and 808s, Drexciya added a bubbly variety of wet-sounding keyboard lines, plus echoey sonar pings, depth charges and diving sounds.”
+Drexciya's music had an alien-like feel to it with the artwork reflecting the feeling of the music.

+In the early 1990s, the idea of ecocriticism was starting to rise.
+Drexciya was one of the leading experts in this area and made it very popular amongst techno and other music genres.
+Drexciya's highlighted the oceanic myths alien-like cover art with their music in a revolutionary way that still today artists try and replicate.

+Drexciya's music pertained to myth and legend, but was also about spreading awareness of ethical treatment, especially with African Americans.
+Drexciya highlighted the mistreatment of the African Americans in history and wanted the Detroit duo's music to bring light in an artistic way to a historical problem.
+Drexciya did this by telling stories and transferring information within the duo's art and music.

 In 1997, Drexciya released a compilation album, titled The Quest.
 The duo released three studio albums: Neptune's Lair (1999), Harnessed the Storm (2002), and Grava 4 (2002).
+Drexciya's music was so well received that in 1999 Neptune's Lair received the "Dance CD of the week" award by CD reviews.

 Drexciya, which eschewed media attention and its attendant focus on personality, developed around a nautical afrofuturist myth.
 The group revealed in the sleeve notes to their 1997 album The Quest that "Drexciya" was an underwater country populated by the unborn children of pregnant African women who were thrown off of slave ships; the babies had adapted to breathe underwater in their mothers' wombs.
 The myth was built partly on Paul Gilroy's The Black Atlantic: Modernity and Double Consciousness (1993), according to Kodwo Eshun.

+All of Drexciya's music and artwork reflected the myth by showing the alien and aquatic feelings commonly associated with the music.
+The artwork brought attention to Afrofuturism and African American culture, especially in the Detroit area.

 Stinson died suddenly on September 3, 2002, of a heart condition.
 Gerald Donald continues to produce music as part of the groups Dopplereffekt, Der Zyklus, Elecktroids, NRSB-11, Daughter Produkt and under other monikers such as XOR Gate, Arpanet, Japanese Telecom, Glass Domain and more.